MAPC/datacommon-react/README.md

 # DataCommon Frontend

-A rewrite of DataCommon which is a MAPC data portal, the previous repo is [here](https://github.com/MAPC/datacommon) using Vite + React.
+A front-end rewrite of DataCommon using Vite + React, the previous repo is [here](https://github.com/MAPC/datacommon).
 This project provides an interactive interface for exploring and visualizing municipal data across Massachusetts.

+##

 ## Overview